mahmudul7608/animate-signin-login-page/README.md

-# ✨ Animated & Fully Responsive Sign In / Log In Page
+# ✨ Animated & Fully Responsive Sign In and Log In Page

 This is a beautifully crafted **responsive and animated authentication page**, featuring both **Sign In** and **Log In** forms with smooth transitions and a mobile-friendly layout.